Los Angeles is the city of lights, filled with glitz and glam and tons of magic. So what better place to spend a romantic weekend?

 So rent a bike and pedal around the park – it’s going to be some pretty mild weather even in the middle of February.

-This year, the L.A.
+This year on February 11, 2017, the L.A.
 Zoo is also putting on an adults-only fundraiser with the theme of “Sex and the City Zoo,” combining a romantic dinner with behind-the-scenes animal encounters.
 It’s a perfect event for the animal lover in your relationship!

 Enjoy Theme Parks